Digital Command Control (DCC) is an exciting field in model railroading that uses digital computer technology to operate model railroad trains.

 06 of 11

 Some manufacturers offer sound decoders.
 In addition to implementing all the standard DCC locomotive control functions, these decoders are connected to a small audio speaker through which they play locomotive sounds.
 Diesel locomotives play a diesel motor hum which changes pitch relative to engine speed.
 Steam locomotives emit the characteristic chuff sounds at speed appropriate rates.
 Brakes squeal and valves hiss.
 High-end sound decoders feature programmable sound tables.
-Using a computer equipped with proprietary sound decoder programming software and interfaced to the DCC controller, users of high-end sound decoders may customize the sounds played by their locomotives.
+Using a computer equipped with proprietary sound decoder programming software and interfaced with the DCC controller, users of high-end sound decoders may customize the sounds played by their locomotives.

 07 of 11